Study Abroad in Barbados

 - STLCC strongly recommends that in addition to the included program insurance you consider purchasing additional health and travel insurance to cover trip interruption and cancellation.

-Franklyn Taylor, Dean of Student Development and Enrollment Management at Forest Park, has over twenty years of experience in Higher Education Administration and has been an Adjunct faculty throughout this period.
+Franklyn Taylor, Campus Vice President of Student Affairs at STLCC Forest Park, has over twenty years of experience in Higher Education Administration and has been an Adjunct faculty throughout this period.
 His teaching emphasis focuses on Higher Education and Leadership, Foundations of Education, Student Affairs and Comparative Education.
 He has been with the college since 2014.

 For More Information Contact Us